 (min age: 1st grade) Spiral, stripes, and technicolor!
 Each participant will get to fold and dye their own shirt to take home with them.
 We provide the dye and instruction.
 Participants must bring their own white clothing item to dye for this activity.

 (min age: 3rd grade) During this strategic and energetic run-around game, participants play the role of a carnivore, omnivore, or herbivore.
 Participants must collect “food” and “water” to survive and win the game.
 Depending on which type of animal they are, they must ether capture others or avoid being captured!

 (min age: 1st grade) With a net, bucket, and identification sheet in hand, participants explore one of the many ponds or creeks around camp.
 During this activity participants will likely find tadpoles, fish, salamanders, and many macro-invertebrates.
-This activity can also involve a deeper lesson on water quality.
+Much like our Nature Exploration class, our younger students often play a pond critter themed bingo scavenger hunt while our older participants do a more formal sampling of the available species and use their findings to assess water quality.